spruceUI/spruceOS/README.md

  - Auto save state/load states enabled.

- - Joystick function enabled on all systems.
+ - Joystick function enabled on all systems and Main Menu.

  - Configuration of RetroArch with almost no notifications or hotkeys.

- - LED Control App added (begrudgingly).
+ - LED Control App added.

 ## INSTALL